jon-jacky/Piety/doc/rationale.md

 Maybe we can simplify our computing life by dispensing with all that, and just use Python for everything.

+### No dependencies ###

+Piety has no dependencies, other than the language and libraries included in the standard Python distribution.

+This makes development easy.
+Python and its standard libraries come already installed on every system I have used.
+I do not need to set up any Python environment, other than defining a single shell command to put the Piety directories on the PYTHONPATH.
+I do not need to search the internet for packages and documentation.
+Everything I need to know can be found in the local Python installation, often by using the Python *help* command.

+This also makes it easy for others to try out Piety.
+They can just clone this Piety repository and use their system's built-in *python* (or *python3*) command to run the scripts.

 ### Operating system ###

 In a computer whose operating system is written in Python, almost all code in the system, including the usual operating system functions as well as applications, runs in the Python interpreter.
 To boot the system, (almost) the first thing we must do is start Python, which then runs everything else.

 ### Long-running session ###

 An entire life cycle of the system from startup to shutdown runs in a single